Gathering Hardware/Software Details | Describing the Problem

 macOS users can click on the Apple icon at the top right of the menu then select About This Mac.
 The screen that appears will look similar to this:

 Most Linux computers were sold as Windows machines.
-Model numbers on the computer's case may help to determine what hardware was installed.
+Model numbers on the computer's case may help to determine what hardware was originally installed but changed or updated hardware may be installed.

 Linux users can click the desktop menu then (ensuring that all applications are visible) click on System Tools then select System Monitor.
 The screen that appears will look similar to this:

-I don't have any Chromebook devices and little experience running it but could diagnose problems if I have access to the device.
+Russ doesn't have access to Chromebook devices and little experience running them but could diagnose problems if he has access to your device.

-I need to know what software you are running to help diagnose the problem.
+The software you are running will help to diagnose the problem.

 The version of some of the programs you're running helps because different versions have different capabilities.